chinapedia/wikipedia.abstract.en/Page/Rugby_union.md

 Scrum

-Scrum-1.JPG|alt=Two opposing formations of eight men, in white and black to the left, red and black to the right, push against each other in a crouched position; behind them stands another player and the referee]] A scrum is a way of restarting the game safely and fairly after a minor infringement.[101]
+|alt=Two opposing formations of eight men, in white and black to the left, red and black to the right, push against each other in a crouched position; behind them stands another player and the referee]] A scrum is a way of restarting the game safely and fairly after a minor infringement.[101]
 It is awarded when the ball has been knocked or passed forward, if a player takes the ball over his own try line and puts the ball down, when a player is accidentally offside or when the ball is trapped in a ruck or maul with no realistic chance of being retrieved.
 A team may also opt for a scrum if awarded a penalty.[102]

 A scrum is formed by the eight forwards from each team binding together in three rows.[103]
 The front row consists of the two props (loosehead and tighthead) either side of the hooker.[104]
 The second row consists of two locks and the two flankers.
 Behind the second row is the number 8.
 This formation is known as the 3–4–1 formation.[105]
 Once a scrum is formed the scrum-half from the team awarded the _feed_ rolls the ball into the gap between the two front-rows known as the _tunnel_.[106]
 The two hookers then compete for possession by hooking the ball backwards with their feet, while each pack tries to push the opposing pack backwards to help gain possession.[107]
 The side that wins possession transfers the ball to the back of the scrum, where it is picked up either by the number 8 or by the scrum-half.[108]

 Officials and offences

-Touch_judge.jpg There are three match officials: a referee, and two assistant referees.[109]
+There are three match officials: a referee, and two assistant referees.[109]
 The latter, formerly known as touch judges, had the primary function of indicating when the ball had gone into "touch"; their role has been expanded and they are now expected to assist the referee in a number of areas, such as watching for foul play and checking offside lines.[110]
 In addition, for matches in high level competitions, there is often a television match official (TMO; popularly called the "video referee"), to assist with certain decisions, linked up to the referee by radio.[111]
 The referees have a system of hand signals to indicate their decisions.[112]

 Common offences include tackling above the shoulders, collapsing a scrum, ruck or maul, not releasing the ball when on the ground, or being offside.[113]
 The non-offending team has a number of options when awarded a penalty: a "tap" kick, when the ball is kicked a very short distance from hand, allowing the kicker to regather the ball and run with it; a punt, when the ball is kicked a long distance from hand, for field position; a place-kick, when the kicker will attempt to score a goal; or a scrum.[114]
 Players may be sent off (signalled by a red card) or temporarily suspended ("sin-binned") for ten minutes (yellow card) for foul play or repeated infringements, and may not be replaced.[115]